aallam/aallam.github.io/_posts/2026-04-12-code-execution-for-mcp.md

 ## Signals

-Anthropic and Cloudflare have both described the same architecture pressure.
+Anthropic, Cloudflare, and the MCP client best practices have all described the same architecture pressure.

 Anthropic's post, [Code execution with MCP: Building more efficient agents](https://www.anthropic.com/engineering/code-execution-with-mcp), frames direct MCP usage around two scaling problems: tool definitions consume context, and intermediate results consume more context.
 Their answer is to let the model write code against tool-like APIs, load definitions on demand, and keep intermediate processing inside the execution environment.

 Cloudflare's post, [Code Mode: give agents an entire API in 1,000 tokens](https://blog.cloudflare.com/code-mode-mcp/), makes the same argument from the API side: a large tool surface can become a smaller typed SDK surface that the model uses from generated code.
 Cloudflare then followed with [Sandboxing AI agents, 100x faster](https://blog.cloudflare.com/dynamic-workers/), focused on where generated code should run.

+The MCP docs call this pattern [Programmatic Tool Calling / Code Mode][2]: the model writes code, the code runs in a sandbox, and the host brokers MCP tool calls so only the final result needs to return to the model.

-Together, these posts point in the same direction: direct tool calling is useful but expensive at scale, code execution can compress data movement, and the runtime cannot be an afterthought.
+Together, these posts and docs point in the same direction: direct tool calling is useful but expensive at scale, code execution can compress data movement, and the runtime cannot be an afterthought.

 ## Execbox